Bira/octopus-carnival/_drafts/dfrpg-adventurers-cleric.md

 diagnose health problems and apply first aid, and a bit of lore about one type of traditional foe (demons, spirits, or undead).
-Optional skills include all the standard Adventurer stuff, plus some things like Research for the religious scholars and Panhandling for the mendicants.
+Optional skills include all the standard Adventurer stuff, plus some things like Research for the religious scholars, Panhandling for the mendicants, and additional enemy lores.

 ## Spells